 16. Rent Out Your Driveway

-This is a great way to use wasting space as we saw with spare rooms above.
+This is one of the passive income ideas that uses wasting space as we saw with spare rooms above.

 Especially if you live 10 – 15 minutes from a train station.